wmurra/Better-Bus-Master/README.md

 # Better-Bus-Master
-Z modern version of the desktop application bus master
+A modern version of the desktop application bus master

 What makes it better?
 Modern user interface